Visual Cognition Research Lab

 Sirois, Florence

-Florence is currently completing he honours thesis in the lab.
-Her work concerns how emojis affect the perception of emotional tone and message complexity in text messages.
+Florence completed her honours thesis here in 2023.
+Her work concerned how emojis affect the perception of emotional tone and message complexity in text messages.

 Sunderland, Rebecca